Lactic Acid Dehydrogenase (LDH)

 What To Think About

-Many diseases can cause elevations in LDH levels.
+Many diseases can cause increases in LDH levels.
 Other tests are usually needed to confirm a diagnosis.

 eMedicineHealth Medical Reference from Healthwise